Inexika/MyNotes-Service/README.md

 ###Start Monitor
-Recommended to configure periodical start `monitor` script.
+We recommend to configure periodical start `monitor` script.
-Every time `monitor` runs it update files contained graphics stats.
+Every time `monitor` runs it updates files contained graphics stats.
-It also checks whether overloading or down take place.
-Alert if needed.
+It also checks whether overloading or down take place, and sends email alert if needed.

 	python mn_monitor.py